MuriloPorfirio/Integrative_Review_Tools/README.md

 ```

 ## Notes
-- These scripts do not use similarity percentages — they focus on exact or rule-based duplicate detection.
+- These tools do not use similarity percentages; they rely on exact or rule-based detection and keyword matching.
-- HTML scripts run entirely locally in your browser — your data never leaves your computer.
+- HTML scripts run entirely locally in your browser; data is not uploaded anywhere.
-- Large datasets are automatically split to respect Rayyan's 100MB upload limit.
+- Large datasets are automatically split to respect Rayyan's approximate 100 MB upload limit.